martkir/advers/README.md

 Output of training:

-The output of a training experiment is stored in `train/train-[id]/checkpoints`, where `[id]` is a unique sequence of characters generated each time an training experiment is ran.
-This folder stores the folling three items:
+The output of a training experiment is stored in `train/train-[id]/checkpoints`, where `[id]` is a unique sequence of characters generated each time a training experiment is ran.
+This folder stores the following three items:
 * `checkpoints`.
 This is the folder where the model parameters and optimizer are saved every epoch.
 * `images`